mertseker-dev/main-character-detection/README.md

 ## Example Outputs

 You can see example outputs below.
+Predicted main characters are highlighted with a green rectangle while the rest are highlighted with a red rectangle.

 <p float="left">
   <img src="https://github.com/mertseker-dev/main-character-detection/blob/main/examples/gettyimages-1011287184-2048x2048.jpg" width="400" />